 Making Elderflower Honey

-Aside from a flower infusion, another simple medicine can be made by making an elderflower honey.
-To do this, loosely pack washed elderflowers into a mason jar and pour over your local unpasteurised honey.
+Another simple medicine can be made by making elderflower honey.
+To do this, loosely pack elderflowers into a mason jar and pour over your local unpasteurized honey.
 If the honey doesn’t pour well let it sit in the sun for a few hours to warm it up.
 Let the elderflower and honey mixture sit in a warm area for at least a week and then strain.
-I like to let mine sit on my balcony for the summer months.
-Enjoy this elderflower honey just as you would any other honey!

 Making Elderflower Cordial

 My favourite way of combining honey and elderflower is making an elderflower cordial.
-These popsicles use a simple elderflower cordial for which there are plenty of recipes online, though I find that most of them use white sugar.
 Cordial will stay good in your fridge for months, so feel free to double or triple the recipe and use the additional cordial to add to sparkling water, to make into a syrup for pancakes, or to add to mixed drinks.
-To round out the flavour I added lots of lemon and fresh garden mint.
-If you don’t have popsicle moulds at home, try freezing the popsicle mix into ice cube trays for a sweet little treat.

 What More Popsicle Recipes